Tag: Ferris Bueller

 I recall, Central Park in fall.
 How you tore your dress, what a mess, I confess.
 That’s not all.

+Those are some of the memorable lines from lady-voiced crooner, Wayne Newton’s version of Danke Schoen.
 The original lyrics to this song were penned by yours truly back in 1961.
 The setting for the song was not Central Park, but of course Lincoln Park.

 Let me tell you a story.
 Back in the summer of ’69 I was on a business trip to New York, meeting with some of my sausage suppliers and Froman Inc associates.
 Practically everyone was talking about this place that was serving great schnitzel.
 Now I love good schnitzel as much as anyone, so Mrs […]

 As you may know, former refrigeration magnate, Morris Frye and I have been friends for many years.Even if you did know this, you probably didn’t know what terrible fashion sense he has.
-His fashion faux pas are not quite as legendary as, for example, my generosity, humility and charity work.
+His fashion foal pars are not quite as legendary as, for example, my generosity, humility and charity work.
 But, even if you did […]

 When Cameron was in Egypt’s land: Let my Cameron go